 ~ Son Clarence Allman Mayle ~

 Adopted son Clarence Allman Mayle (1884-1970) was born on Dec.
-16, 1884, the son of Minerva's sister Rachel Minerd.
-The identity of his birth father is not yet known.
+16, 1884, said to have been the son of Ellsworth Mayle and Minerva's sister Rachel Minerd.

 At the age of five, the boy's mother placed him on a train bound for either Grafton, WV or Canton, OH, where relatives are known to have been living.
-He apparently remained away for several years, until he eventually was taken into Minerva and Ellsworth's home in Maryland, and raised to adulthood, and was adopted as their own.
+He apparently remained away for several years, until he eventually was taken into Minerva and Ellsworth's home in Maryland, raised to adulthood and adopted as their own.

 Clarence did not see his birth mother again for decades.
 In about 1912, she and her husband John Ellsworth Mayle moved from the Philippi area to Ohio, settling in Brilliant, near Steubenville, Jefferson County, OH.

 He enjoyed visiting with his extended family, especially his cousins.
-In 1913, while residing in Ottaway, MD, he is known to have sent a short note on a penny postcard to his cousin Maud Minard, letting her know he would come by soon, and give her one of his photograph portraits.
+In 1913, while residing in Ottaway, MD, he is known to have sent a short note on a penny postcard to his cousin Maud Minard, letting her know he would come by soon and present her with one of his photograph portraits.